No confidence vote in University of Sheffield leadership passes

 The vote took place at a meeting on Thursday.
 More than 1000 staff members attended, and 944 took part in the vote.

-Sheffield UCU announced that of that number, 93 per cent said they had no confidence in the university’s leadership.
-That figure means that 880 staff members voted in favour of the no confidence motion – more than ten per cent of all staff at the University of Sheffield.
+Sheffield UCU announced that of that number who attended the meeting, 93 per cent said they had no confidence in the university’s leadership.
+That figure means that 880 staff members voted in favour of the no confidence motion.

 In their announcement made on X, Sheffield UCU outlined several grievances: a university plan to cut £23m in staff costs, a voluntary severance scheme launching later this month and the closure of the university’s archaeology department.